 A Blind Theatergoer's 'Hamilton' Lawsuit Aims Spotlight On Broadway Accessibility

-A recent lawsuit brought by a blind theatergoer against the producers of the hit musical Hamilton has highlighted Broadway's spotty track record of serving audiences with disabilities.
+A recent lawsuit brought by a blind theatergoer against the producers of the hit musical Hamilton has highlighted Broadway's spotty track record in serving audiences with disabilities.

 Hamilton opened almost a year and a half ago, but it's still the hottest ticket on Broadway.
 Mark Lasser of Denver, who is blind, wanted to take his wife to the show and get audio description services to help him enjoy a performance.
 That means he hoped to get a headset and hear the stage action being described in real time, during the show.
 But he discovered that Hamilton doesn't offer this particular service.